iFR-ACSO/Clarabel.m/README.md

 Ensure you have the necessary mex file and libraries set up correctly before running the example.
 This example demonstrates basic usage and can be extended for more complex scenarios.

 # Current Status
 The current interface allow to solve all problems except SDPs.
 In the example folder, the MATLAB implementation of the examples found in the Clarabel.cpp repo are implemented.
+The current version is kept simple and will be adapted and augmented in the (near) future.

 # Usage Example